peterpot/openath.github.io/volunteer.md

 Note that for close-up pictures of children who are still young, whoever the photographer, we prefer parent's permission.

+Please email pics to <a href="mailto:opentrack@reportlab.com">opentrack at reportlab dot com</a>.
+Don't send loads; just one or two each please.

 ## Web and Graphic Design